Vucub Caquix: Problems with the Vucub-Caquix Identifications

-Leaving apart the representations on stone mentioned above, the identification of the Classic Mayan bird-shooting scenes on pottery with the shooting of Vucub-Caquix causes problems.
+Leaving apart the representations on stone mentioned above, the identification of the Classic Maya bird-shooting scenes on pottery with the shooting of Vucub-Caquix causes problems.
 For one, the bird involved is usually the avian transformation of the creator god, Itzamna, and the concept of a generally venerated creator god seems to be at odds with the demonic nature of Vucub-Caquix.
 Secondly, the shooting of the Principal Bird Deity includes elements foreign to the Quichean tale.
 The bird is clearly not a macaw, and instead of being perched in a tree, it can even assume the (deceptive?) shape of a heron or cormorant-like bird seated on the waters.
 Thirdly, and more basically, there is no reason why the Twins, being bird-hunters, should not have been involved in more than one bird-shooting episode.
 As a matter of fact, at least one pottery scene has Hun-Ahpu shooting a vulture.
 Therefore, rather than referring to the Vucub-Caquix tale, the shooting of the Principal Bird Deity may well represent a now lost bird-shooting episode of Twin mythology.
 It seems clear that if a generalized Vucub-Caquix theory is to stand the test, important questions still need to be answered.